Navy brass recommends reinstating captain fired from USS Roosevelt amid COVID-19 outbreak

 The fired commander of a Navy aircraft carrier now pierside in Guam and stricken with the coronavirus could get his old job back following an official investigation by the vice chief of naval operations.

-Senior Navy leadership will brief Defense Secretary Mark Esper on the results of their investigation into a coronavirus outbreak aboard the USS Theodore Roosevelt and concerns over the crew’s health that resulted in the firing of Capt.
+Senior Navy leadership will brief Defense Secretary Mark T. Esper on the results of their investigation into a coronavirus outbreak aboard the USS Theodore Roosevelt and concerns over the crew’s health that resulted in the firing of Capt.
 Brett E. Crozier, the resignation of the secretary of the Navy and many of its 5,000 sailors being placed in quarantine.

 On Friday, Mr. Esper received a verbal update from acting Navy Secretary James E. McPherson and Adm.
 Michael M. Gilday, chief of naval operations, on the Navy’s preliminary inquiry into the outbreak aboard the aircraft carrier.